neulab/prompt2model/prompt2model/prompt_parser/readme.md

    The `get_instruction` property returns the parsed instruction, and the `get_examples` property returns the parsed demonstrations.

-To see examples of how to use the `OpenAIInstructionParser`, you can refer to the unit tests in the [prompt_parser_test.py](../tests/prompt_parser_test.py) file.
-These tests demonstrate various scenarios and provide usage examples for the `OpenAIInstructionParser`.

 Please ensure you have valid OpenAI API credentials and adjust the unit tests accordingly to match your setup.